 Optional Event: On Gyro Is Not Supported

-Here you can easily assign your own functions in case that smartphone doesn’t have the gyroscope.
-By default, you will see a screen message: “Your device does not support gyroscope”.
+The case when the smartphone has not the gyroscope.
+By default, you will see a screen message: “Your device does not support gyroscope…”.

 There are 2 ways of testing without building an app: